 While it feels jittery to some, you, on the other hand, are more than ready to take on the highs and lows of newly married couples and finally accept to commit to a lasting partnership that only marriage can bring.

 3. Sharing your life with someone

-You feel that after years of living the single life, you are finally ready to drop anchor and nest and share your life with someone and come home to someone at the end of the day.
+If you are looking for some good reasons to get married then this is definitely one.
+You feel that after years of living the single life, you are finally ready to drop anchor and nest and share your life with someone and come home to someone you talk to at the end of the day.

 4. To start a family

 Growing up, the idea of a family and children had been important for you.
 Yes, it’s true that you are not ready to have a baby right after the wedding and you want to plan to welcome it when you are a bit settled down.